 MedAllies remedies that—while decreasing provider burden and transcription errors.
 Direct technical infrastructure enables participants to securely and accurately transfer vital clinical information and incorporate the discrete data into their own EHR due to inherent semantic interoperability.
 MedAllies provides a national network capable of supporting interoperability among all physicians using certified EHR systems.
 By connecting providers nationwide who have certified electronic health records, MedAllies can address real-world health care gaps, such as the lack of care coordination across care transitions.

 MedAllies’ Direct HISP Solution builds on existing technology to achieve interoperability, with physicians using their current EHR systems.
-The MedAllies approach enhances and optimizes the practices’ EHR workflows to process and integrate information exchanged during patient transitions of care.
 With MedAllies’ Direct, clinicians have pertinent clinical information “pushed” to them in their own EHR systems, allowing them to provide the highest quality and most efficient care possible.